SDG 2: Zero Hunger

 Marquis Culinary Centre (MCC) and other buffeterias serve students, faculty, staff, and the public and have vegan and vegetarian options available daily.
 Seeds, nuts, and beans are available at the salad bar together with quality plant-based fats including olives, olive oils, and local cold-pressed camelina oil.
 The past and sandwich bars also have a variety of vegan ingredients available.
 Vegetarian hot dishes that include legumes, soy, or whole grains are available and change daily.
 MCC also sources leafy greens and vegetables from the College of Agriculture and Bioresources Rooftop Garden.
 This garden is an urban agriculture demonstration project run by the student horticulture club.
 Fresh herbs are also grown in the kitchen and outdoors.
 Vegetables and fruits are purchased from a student organized horticulture club.
 As of the university's 2023 STARS submission, 32.39% of MCC's total annual food and beverage expenditures are on plant-based foods.

-Our university's Culinary Services group maintains a commitment to prioritize local and sustainable food purchasing and tracks the proportion of food services inventory sourced from local and sustainable partners.
+USask’s Culinary Services maintain a commitment to prioritize local and sustainable food purchasing and track the proportion of food services inventory sourced from local and sustainable partners.
 They have identified several local producers as primary suppliers for specific food items.
 New local food items are included as opportunities present themselves.
-A local food week is hosted annually in September where the dining hall features and promotes local foods and dishes.
+USask's Marquis Culinary Center also sources produce from the College of Agriculture and Bioresources roof-top garden, an urban agriculture demonstration project.
+Fresh herbs are grown in the kitchen and outdoors.
+Vegetables and fruits are also purchased from a student organized horticulture club that is operated out of a Horticulture field facility.

 USask Culinary Services works with nutrition professionals to create menus that meet nutritional guidelines with fresh produce available at every meal.
 Pricing and student affordability is factored in and they run a survey among students every year to assess how they can best meet the needs of students.
 This applies to food outlets controlled by USask including Marquis, the main cafeteria, and the Arts and Agriculture Buffeterias.
 Even the customizable emergency food hamper program is focused on meeting the dietary needs of the students.